Get 80% off your plan for your first 3 months*

 Key takeaways

-• Track your net worth at least quarterly, or monthly for growing businesses, to spot financial trends early and make informed decisions about expansion or debt management.
+• Track your net worth at least quarterly, or monthly for growing businesses.
+This helps you spot trends early and make informed decisions.

 What is net worth?